Palladani06/Palladani06/README.md

 - 🌱 I’m currently learning New skills and language js,Nodejs,Reactjs ...
 - 📫 How to reach me by mail Id- ladanipal006@gmail.com
 - ⚡ Fun fact:The world's first text message was sent in 1992, saying "Merry Christmas."
--Hii I am Pal ladani
+- Hii I am Pal ladani
 - I am currently pursuing my B.Tech degree🎓in Information Technology👨🏻‍💻 and I had completed my Diploma studies📜
 -  Now a days I am exploring and Learning new skills and new technology🌐 and it is a great experience to learn New things from our mistake and also from our hard work🔨